History – Associate in Arts Degree for Transfer

 Knowledge of the past is a prerequisite for understanding the present and preparing for the future.
 The Associate in Arts in History for Transfer Degree offers an array of courses designed to enable students to comprehend how they, their nation, and the contemporary world have been shaped by historical events and forces.
 It is only by studying the history of other civilizations and cultures that we hope to gain perspective on our own.

-• A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district.
+• A minimum of 18 semester or 27 quarter units in the major or area of emphasis as determined by the community college district.

 Program Outcomes